BC home flipping tax

 Primary residence deduction

-If you sell your primary residence and you owned the property for less than 730 days, you may be able to claim a deduction of up to $20,000 from your taxable income if you meet all of the following conditions:
+If you disposed of your primary residence and you owned the residential property that is a taxable property for less than 730 days, you may be able to claim a deduction of up to $20,000 from your taxable income if you meet all of the following conditions:

-• You owned the property for at least 365 consecutive days before you sold it
+• You owned the residential property for at least 365 consecutive days before you disposed of it

 A primary residence is defined as the place you lived in longer than any other place during the time you owned the residence.
-The primary residence deduction isn’t available when you assign a presale contract.
+The primary residence deduction is only available for a residential property; it is not available when you assign a presale contract.

-• Example 1: Sam bought a house and lived in it for 20 consecutive months as his primary residence before selling the property.
+Example 1: Sam acquired a house and lived in it for 20 consecutive months as his primary residence before disposing of the residential property that is a taxable property:

-• Sam owned the property for more than 365 consecutive days and the property was his primary residence during the time he owned the property, therefore, Sam is eligible for the primary residence deduction
+Sam owned the residential property for more than 365 consecutive days and the residential property was his primary residence during the time he owned the property, therefore, Sam is eligible for the primary residence deduction

-• Example 2: Amrita bought a condo and lived in it for 6 consecutive months as her primary residence before selling the property.
+Example 2: Amrita acquired a condo and lived in it for 6 consecutive months as her primary residence before disposing of the residential property that is a taxable property:

-• Because Amrita did not own the property for at least 365 consecutive days, Amrita does not qualify for the primary residence exemption
+Because Amrita did not own the residential property for at least 365 consecutive days, Amrita does not qualify for the primary residence exemption

-If you sell a portion of your interest in the property, your primary residence deduction amount will be proportionate to that interest.
+If you dispose of a portion of your interest in the residential property that is a taxable property, your primary residence deduction amount will be proportionate to that interest.

 Contact information